PostgreSQL Database Management and Usage

 Creating Databases and Users

-You can use SQL commands to create new databases and users, and assign permissions as needed.
+You can execute SQL commands to create new databases and users, and assign privileges.

 Create a new database: